AJPagan1/BuddycardsJS/README.md

 Example Set
 ```

-So spaces and capitalization in `displayName` do not affect the default texture file names.
+So spaces and capitalization in `displayName` do not affect default texture file names.

 ---